denten-books/plain-text/0-intro.md

 the management of digital rights (DRM) at the level of hardware.
-An electronic book governed by DRM may prevent the reader from copying or sharing stored content, even for the purposes of academic study.[^ln-dmca] Computational hermeneutics strives to make such control structures available for critical reflection.
+An electronic book governed by DRM may prevent the reader from copying or sharing stored content, even for the purposes of academic study.[^ln-dmca] Computational poetics strives to make such control structures available for critical reflection.
 Building on the recent work of scholars like Wendy Kyong Chun, Tung-Hui Hu, and Lisa Gitelman I make the case for an empowered poetics, able regain a measure of control over the material contexts of our knowledge